Obihan98/TicTacToe-Client-Server-Game/README.md

 Tac Tac Toe game is implemented as a client server 2 player game.
 The game was refractored to follow the MVC model.
 Multiple games can be initialized, each being a thread, with 2 players at most.
 The server wait for 2 players to join and only then starts the game.

-Who worked on this project:
+Who worked on this project: <br />
 Ayako Kuwayama <br />
 Orhan Ozbasaran <br />
 Aigerim Kubanychbek Kyzy <br />